nrsantamaria/went-to-bali-mwahaha/README.md

 4. Add Paperclip for product image upload.
 5. Add product validations.
 6. Fix the row height for products, which can quickly become uneven.
+7. Add admin flash messages for adding, updating and deleting products.

 ## Technologies used / Prerequisites